umddb/cmsc424-fall2021/Assignment-0/README.md

 - Vagrant makes things **super-easy**.
 We will provide you with appropriate setup files -- all you need to do is `vagrant up` to start the virtual machine.
 - More specifically: in the git sub-directory `Assignment-0`, run `vagrant up`.
 This will start the virtual machine in the background.
 - By default, vagrant only provides **ssh** access into the virtual machine (called `Guest VM` henceforth), using `vagrant ssh`.
 This will work as if you are doing `ssh` into a remote machine.
 - The Guest VM will have access to the files in the current directory in the host machine (i.e., the files in the `Assignment-0` directory and its subdirectories).
 These are mounted in the guest VM at `/vagrant`.
 It would be best if you only make edits to that directory -- since those edits will survive a `vagrant destroy`.
-In fact, you can continue using your favorite text editor (in the host machine) to edit files, and only use the VM for running specific programs (like `postgres`, `psql`, or `ipython notebook` below).
+In fact, you can continue using your favorite text editor (in the host machine) to edit files, and only use the VM for running specific programs (like `postgres`, `psql`, or `jupyter notebook` below).
 - If the Guest VM has a program (e.g., a Web Server) running and listening on a specific port (e.g., 80), you can access those ports from the host machine by adding them to the `VagrantFile`.
-The provided VagrantFile has two such mappings: for port 8888, used by iPython (mapped to port 8888 on the host machine), and for port 80, used by a Web server (mapped to port 8080 on the host machine).
+The provided VagrantFile has two such mappings: for port 8888, used by Jupyter (mapped to port 8888 on the host machine), and for port 5432, used by PostgreSQL (mapped to port 5431 on the host machine).
-- If you just exist `ssh`, then the VM continues running in the background.
+- If you just exit `ssh`, then the VM continues running in the background.
 - Some other vagrant commands that you would need to be familiar with:
     - `vagrant destroy`: will remove all traces of the guest machine from your system.
 It'll stop the guest machine, power it down, and remove all of the guest hard disks.
 Any data stored on the VM will be deleted (except in `/vagrant/`).
 When you are ready to work again, just do `vagrant up`.
     - `vagrant suspend`: will save the current running state of the machine and stop it.
 When you do `vagrant up` again, it will restart with that state.